Evolution of the Big Muff Pi Circuit - Part 3 - 1980 to Present

 Another unique construction feature of this clone is that it uses a quad transistor chip instead of individual transistors.
 This offers some noise reduction benefits and more consistent transistor matching than discreet transistors.
 It also had the benefit in making the circuit appear to be something other than a Big Muff clone.
 Another version of the Swollen Pickle included a mids switch mod to reduce the mid range scoop, a mod later utilized by Skreddy Pedals.

-CREAMY DREAMER modified Ram's Head Big Muff - The Creamy Dreamer was a very successful, but short lived modified Big Muff clone made by Jeff Doucette/Sustain Punch in the late 1990's, looseley advertised as a pedal the Smashing Pumpkins used and endorsed.
+CREAMY DREAMER modified Ram's Head Big Muff - The Creamy Dreamer was a very successful, but short lived modified Big Muff clone made by Jeff Doucette/Sustain Punch in the late 1990's, looseley advertised as a pedal the Smashing Pumpkins used and endorsed (more on that story here.).
 It seems it was not really endorsed by the band, and its use by the band, if any, is questionable.
 The hype around it has remained however, and there have been numerous 'creamy dreamer' clones and freely shared mods circulated since this pedal went out of production in 2000.
 It is generally believed that it was simply a Russian Big Muff clone with emitter lift and limiting resistor mods - but the gooped circuit prevented people from actually tracing it for years, creating some wild speculation about what was actually done.
 It is finally revealed in all of it's glory here.
-Well, not so glorious actually.
+Well, not so glorious actually, but it is a decent sounding mod.

 BIG MUFF OVERDRIVE / G2 - Pete Cornish, famed effects rig builder, has built a range of rugged, high quality, custom variants of many classic effects, including the P-1 (Ram's Head based) and P-2 (Russian based) Big Muff variants used by David Gilmour.
 Pete was creating his customized takes on the Big Muff long before the electronics community had the internet available to pass ideas back and forth.
 The G-2 was his third take on the BMP circuit, created in the early 1990's for Lou Reed, then sold to the public as a stand alone pedal circa 2002.